 The next morning, I woke up feeling as though nothing ever happened.
-I had expected a terrible hangover or an upset stomach, but there was nothing.
+I had expected a terrible hangover or an upset stomach, but there was none.

 - Keep in mind that individual tolerance for cannabis may vary.
 I would suggest taking it in moderation if it’s your first time trying edible cannabis.